Can Head Injury Cause Hearing Loss?

 There are various ways hearing loss is treated, the most common treatment is hearing aids which are electronic devices that absorb and process sound.
 These small, and complex devices increase hearing ability and allow people to navigate all types of environments and social settings with greater ease.

-In addition to hearing tests, there are others ways you can be proactive about your hearing health including:
+In addition to hearing tests, there are other ways you can be proactive about your hearing health, including:

 • Wear hearing aids which allow you to hear warning signs in your environment – sirens, honks, objects coming your way, others yelling etc.